Developing a deep U-Net model with 95% accuracy.

 Identifying trees on satellite images was a tricky task, and the collaborators combined human judgment with machine suggestions.
 The winning model, a deep U-Net model detected trees with 95% accuracy.
 This would not have been possible without the tremendous effort done by the community in terms of data labeling and data augmentation, e.g. by applying GANs.
 In addition, one task group built an elevation map to show forest cover.

-Ultimately, these solutions are being implemented in Spacept’s product to help drive forward their mission of using AI to save lives, infrastructure costs, and to reduce CO2 emissions.
+Ultimately, these solutions are being implemented in Spacept’s product to help drive forward their mission of using AI to save lives, infrastructure costs, and reduce CO2 emissions.

 A better way of detecting forest fires

 In another Omdena project, our teams worked with Brazilian company Sintecsys to detect wildfires in close to real-time.
 The identification of trees from this project helped to facilitate the wildfire project.
-Currently, our machine learning models are being implemented in Sintecsys´s solution to prevent fires in the Amazon rain forest.
+Currently, our machine learning models are being implemented in Sintecsys´s solution to prevent fires in the Amazon rainforest.

 More details can be found here.